16ms/videotape/README.md

 # VideoTape

-Capture and analyze frames from your mobile and web applications to find out how stable your animations, and how fast responses to gestures.
+Capture and analyze frames from your mobile and web applications to find out how stable your animations, and how fast and consistent gesture responses.

+Via NPM:

 ```
 npm install -g videotape
 ```

-## Dropped frames

-## Latency

 ## License